NickRamsey6/super-galactic-age-calculator-v2/Desktop/galaxy-age/README.md

 # _Super Galactic Age Calculator_

-#### _Enter your birthdate to calculate how old you are and how long you can expect to live on various planets_
+#### _Take a birthdate to calculate how old you are and how long you can expect to live on various planets_

 #### By _**Nick Ramsey**_